JustinOros/xteink-plugins/README.md

 ### Smaller Fonts

-Adds a **Smaller Fonts** option to the Plugins settings tab.
+Adds a **Smaller Fonts** option to the Plugins settings tab and the web interface Settings page.
 When enabled, your chosen reader font is transparently substituted with a smaller variant — no need to change your font preference.

 | Mode | Effect |
 |------|--------|